DLR-RM/AugmentedAutoencoder/README.md

 <img src='docs/pipeline_with_scene_vertical_ext.jpeg' width='600'>
 <p>

 1.)
-Train the Augmented Autoencoder using only a 3D model to predict 3D Object Orientations from RGB image crops \
+Train the Augmented Autoencoder(s) using only a 3D model to predict 3D Object Orientations from RGB image crops \
 2.)
 For full RGB-based 6D pose estimation, also train a 2D Object Detector (e.g. https://github.com/fizyr/keras-retinanet) \
 3.)
 Optionally, use our standard depth-based ICP to refine the 6D Pose

 ## Requirements: Hardware
-### Training
+### For Training
 Nvidia GPU with >4GB memory (or adjust the batch size)
 RAM >8GB
 Duration depending on Configuration and Hardware: ~3h per Object